Parish Life & Events

 Visit our website at www.sfxcs.org.

 Our High School Youth Group is a great opportunity for the young people of our parish to grow together in faith, fellowship and fun!
-We meet each Wednesday during the school beginning at 3:30 in the narthex for snacks, games and homework, followed by group activities at 4:30, dinner at 5:15, a spiritual lesson at 6:00 and Holy Mass at 7:00 pm.
+We meet each Wednesday during the school year beginning at 3:30 in the Youth Room of the St. Joseph Family Center (old school) for snacks, games and homework, followed by group activities at 4:30, dinner at 5:15, a spiritual lesson at 6:00 and Holy Mass at 7:00 pm.
+For more information, contact Deacon Chris via email or call the parish office.

 Contact the Church Office for more information.